maemo-leste/maemo-leste.github.io/content/maemo-leste-march-2018-update.rst

 The first big thing that we want to attempt to get into a working state is `connui`, `icd2` and `wpa_supplicant` integration for `icd2`.
-In layman terms: we want wifi to work with the Maemo Fremantle UIs, we need to finish reverse engineering the last bits of `connui`, and then we need to write a plugin for `icd2` that communicates with `wpa_supplicant`, the de-facto wifi daemon.
+In layman terms: we want wifi to work with the Maemo Fremantle UIs.
+To do this, we need to finish reverse engineering the last bits of `connui`, and then we need to write a plugin for `icd2` that communicates with `wpa_supplicant`, the de-facto wifi daemon.
 (See `#73 <https://github.com/maemo-leste/bugtracker/issues/73>`_ and `#42